ndeviant/may/README.md

 ## Favicon

 In the starter included auto-generation of favicons.
-By default, the task generates favicons to `src/images/favicons` folder.
+By default, the task generates favicons to `public/assets/images/favicons` folder.
 This task takes a lot of time, so its recommended to turn it off in configuration file by setting it to `run: false`, after you've already created a favicons for the first time.
+Or just create them once with the `may-tasks favs` command (you should add this field to package.json to make it work, e.g. `'favs': 'may-tasks favs'`, `npm run favs`).

 ## WebP